madees/BeatStepAnimator/README.md

 ![](https://github.com/madees/BeatStepAnimator/blob/main/Dashboard.JPG)

-It provides 9 animators, that can move maximum 17 objects :
+The example "plug'n play" Noisette provides 9 animators, that can move maximum 17 objects :

 ### With BeatStep in CNTRL mode (red)
 Each animator use a vertical slice of the controller. bottom buttons are activates, top buttons are tap triggers.
 The two rotary encoders above are principal parameters.